 5. If you’re curious, just ask

-If someone says something that sparks your interest, ask them.
+If someone says something that sparks your interest, ask them about it.
 If they weren’t prepared to discuss it they wouldn’t have dropped a hint.
-It’s fine even if you overheard it, networking events are not places to keep secrets.

 6. Be honest